Wan Quan: Biographical introduction and legendary stories, major works and academic contributions

 Brief Introduction

-漢語名 (Chinese Name): 萬全 (Wàn Quán)Alias: 密齋 (Mì Zhāi), 字事 (Zì Shì)
+Chinese Name: 萬全 (Wàn Quán)Alias: 密齋 (Mì Zhāi), 字事 (Zì Shì)

 Popular name: 萬密斋 (Wàn MìZhāi)English Name: Wan Quan, or Quan Wan (Given/Family)

-Hometown: Luo Tian.Dates: about 1499~1582 AD.
+Hometown: Luo Tian.Dates: about 1499–1582 AD.

-Main works: 《萬密齋醫書十種》(Wan Mi Zhai Yi Shu Shi Zhong, or the Ten Kinds Medical Books of Wang Mi Zhai).
+Main works: 《萬密齋醫書十種》(Wan Mi Zhai Yi Shu Shi Zhong, or the Ten Kinds Medical Books of Wang Mizhai).

 Biography and legends:

-a portrait of 萬全Wàn Quán 萬全 (Wàn Quán), alias 密齋 (Mì Zhāi) or 字事 (Zì Shì), was born in the year 1499 and passed away in the year 1582 AD, a famous herbalist in the Ming Dynasty.
-He was born into a herbalist family, and his grandfather and father were both pediatricians.
-His grandfather, 萬杏坡 (Wàn Xìngpō), a native of Yuzhang (today's Nanchang of Jiangxi), was the first generation pediatrician of the Wan family and passed away at an early age.
-His father, 萬筐 (Wàn Kuāng) moved to the bank of the Luotian River in the Chenghua Gengzi year (the year 1480 AD) due to a shortage of soldiers.
-A few years later, he became a famous herbalist and established the reputation of Wan's Pediatrics, as the second generation.
-Wan Quan is even more famous for pediatrics and is the third generation, he inherited the medical ethics of his grandpa and father, saved countless people in over 50 years of his career.
+a portrait of 萬全Wàn Quán 萬全 (Wàn Quán), his alias is 密齋 (Mì Zhāi) or 字事 (Zì Shì), was born in 1499 and passed away in 1582 CE.
+He was a famous herbalist during the Ming Dynasty.
+He was born into a family of herbalists, and both his grandfather and father were pediatricians.
+His grandfather, Wan Xingpo (萬杏坡,Wàn Xìngpō), a native of Yuzhang (present-day Nanchang, Jiangxi), was the first-generation pediatrician in the Wan family, but he died at an early age.
+His father, Wan Kuang (萬筐, Wàn Kuāng), moved to the Luotian River bank in the Chenghua Gengzi year (1480 CE) due to a shortage of soldiers.
+A few years later, he became a renowned herbalist, establishing the reputation of Wan's Pediatrics as the second generation.
+Wan Quan is even more famous for pediatrics.
+As the third generation, he inherited the medical ethics of his grandfather and father and saved countless people during his 50-year career.

-Wan Quan studied Confucianism since he was a child, and he studied the classics of Confucianism, history, and calendar as a disciple of Confucian 胡柳溪 (Hú Liǔxī) and 張玉泉 (Zhāng Yùquán), learning well from them.
-At the age of 19, he entered Hu Yang as a Zhu Sheng (a scholar student of the Ming dynasty), and at the age of 28, he was a student of Shan Sheng.
-During this period, while practicing and studying as a candidate for the imperial examinations, he also inherited family learning, studied Chinese herbal medical science.
-He often went to a herbalist visiting on behalf of his father or treat illnesses for teachers and friends in school, and he gradually became known as a herbalist.
-He did participate in several triennial examinations (the imperial exam at the provincial level), but unfortunately failed.
-When he was 30 years old, his father died, he gave up the candidate for imperial examination, and then served as a herbalist.
+Wan Quan studied Confucianism from a young age.
+He studied the Confucian classics, history, and calendars under the tutelage of the Confucian scholars Hu Liuxi (胡柳溪,Hú Liǔxī) and Zhang Yuquan (張玉泉,Zhāng Yùquán), from whom he learned well.
+At 19, he entered Hu Yang as a Zhu Sheng (a scholar student of the Ming dynasty).
+At 28, he became a student of Shan Sheng.
+During this period, while studying and preparing for the imperial examinations, he also studied Chinese herbal medicine and inherited his family's knowledge.
+He often visited herbalists on behalf of his father and treated illnesses for teachers and friends at school.
+Gradually, he became known as a herbalist.
+He participated in several triennial examinations (the imperial exam at the provincial level), but unfortunately failed.
+When he was 30 years old, his father passed away.
+He then gave up his pursuit of the imperial examination and served as a herbalist.

 Main books and academic thoughts:

-The book Shang Han Zhai Jin (the Picked Brocade of Shang Han), is a book about the study of Shang Han Lun (the Treatise on Cold-induced Diseases), the full name of the book is 《萬氏家傳傷寒摘錦》(Wan Shi Jia Chuan Shang Han Zhai Jin, or the Picked Brocade of Shang Han inherited by Wan's family), two volumes, it was compiled by Wan Quan.
-Based on the author’s clinical experience, the book focused on the syndromes of the six channels, treatment methods selected from the book Shang Han Lun (the Treatise on Cold-induced Diseases), also recorded the treatments for the double affection syndromes of Shang Han (the interior and exterior both affection of Yin and Yang channels), relapse due to fatigue after recovery, Yin Yang Exchange, Zhi Shi Ye syndromes, Huo Luan(acute gastroenteritis), the warm diseases, and seasonal epidemic disease.
-Later, it was collected in the book 《萬密齋醫學全書》(Wan Mi Zhai Yi Xue Quan Shu, or the Complete Books of Wan Mizhai).
-There are Ming and Qing block-printed editions that have survived until today.
-It explains the syndromes of the six channels.
-The author, Wan Quan, has a unique insight, he interprets the transmission and change of the six channels, and has a lot of elaborations.
+Shang Han Zhai Jin (The Picked Brocade of Shang Han) is a book about the study of Shang Han Lun (The Treatise on Cold-Induced Diseases).
+The full name of the book is 《萬氏家傳傷寒摘錦》(Wan Shi Jia Chuan Shang Han Zhai Jin, or The Picked Brocade of Shang Han inherited by Wan's Family).
+It is a two-volume book compiled by Wan Quan.
+Based on the author’s clinical experience, the book focuses on syndromes of the six channels and treatment methods selected from Shang Han Lun (the Treatise on Cold-induced Diseases).
+It also records treatments for double affection syndromes of Shang Han (the interior and exterior both affection of Yin and Yang channels), relapse due to fatigue after recovery, Yin-Yang exchange, Zhi-Shi-Ye syndromes, Huo-Luan (acute gastroenteritis), warm diseases, and seasonal epidemic disease.
+Later, it was collected in the book 《萬密齋醫學全書》(Wan Mi Zhai Yi Xue Quan Shu, or Complete Books of Wan Mizhai).
+There are Ming and Qing block-printed editions that have survived to this day.
+The book explains the syndromes of the six channels.
+Wan Quan offers unique insights and interpretations of the transmission and change of the six channels.

 References: